-However, in some cases, strong passwords might not prevent a brute force hacking attempt.
-So, we suggest you use the WordPress password-protecting plugins to manage your passwords.
+However, in some cases, strong passwords might not prevent a brute-force hacking attempt.
+So, we suggest you use WordPress password-protecting plugins to manage your passwords.

 Sometimes, even the most complex password is breachable.
 The two-factor authentication security method works as the last line of defense.

-This method greatly impacts a hacker’s work and improves the chances to obstruct them.
-Another great thing about Two-Factor Authentication is you can use this method in other login-related sites you maintain.
+This method greatly impacts a hacker’s work and improves the chances of obstructing them.
+Another great thing about two-factor authentication is that you can use this method on other login-related sites you maintain.

 The database of your website is also a vulnerable component and may lead to a data breach.